vladimir-o-razuvayev/odin_saga/examples/test_drive/README.md

 # Test Drive Saga

-A multi-module sample story for exercising the current Saga grammar.
+A polished multi-module sample story for exercising the current Saga grammar and generated HTML runtime.

 ## Entry point